wotakumoe/wotaku/guides/mado.md

 ---
-title: Madokami
+title: Madokami Joining Guide
-customDescription: Join Madokami through IRC for manga, novels, and artbooks.
-Use Tachiyomi or FMD2/JDL2 for batch downloading.
-Enjoy reading and downloading!
+customDescription: The Joining guide for Madokami through IRC.
+Also how to download stuff fromm Madokami.
 ---

 ![](/thumb/mado.webp)